Pressure Equipment Directive (PED): overview

 Please note that the alignment options in the study are presented by the contractor and do not necessarily reflect the position of the European Commission services.

-The Proposal for a Directive of the European Parliament and of the Council on the harmonisation of the laws of the Member States relating to making available on the market of pressure equipment has been published by the European Commission on 28 June 2013.
+The new Directive 2014/68/EU of the European Parliament and of the Council of 15 May 2014 on the harmonisation of the laws of the Member States relating to the making available on the market of pressure equipment, aligned to the New Legislative Framework (NLF) and to the Classification, Labelling and Packaging (CLP) Regulation, has been published on the Official Journal of the European Union (OJEU) L 189, 27 June 2014, p.
+164. It will be applicable from 19 July 2016.